 The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

-As a World Health Organization and Chinese study into the origins of the pandemic gives no conclusive answers, the controversial theory that the virus might have emerged from a lab refuses to go away.
+As a World Health Organization and Chinese study into the origins of the pandemic gives no conclusive answers, the controversial theory that the virus emerged from a lab refuses to go away.

-After a month gathering information in China, and even longer turning the findings into a 120-page report, an international team of experts today delivered its conclusions on the origins of the coronavirus pandemic.
+After a month of gathering information in China, and even longer turning the findings into a 120-page report, an international team of experts on Tuesday delivered its conclusions on the origins of the coronavirus pandemic.

 The bottom line: We still don’t know where SARS-CoV-2, the virus that causes COVID-19, came from — and it’s possible we never will.

-Note: This story has been updated to include a statement from the US State Department.